Nicola D'Agostino

 Nicola D'Agostino (born 24 April 1958 in Vibo Valentia) is an Italian politician.

 He was a member of the centre-right party The People of Freedom and was elected Mayor of Vibo Valentia at the 2010 Italian local elections.
 He took office on 13 April 2010 and served until 3 June 2015.

+Biography

+He is the son of Professor Alfredo D'Agostino, former mayor of List of mayors of Vibo Valentia.

+He earned his classical high school diploma in 1976 with a score of 60/60 and graduated with a law degree from the University of Florence in 1980 with a grade of 104/110.
+He has been a member of the Vibo Valentia Bar Association since October 24, 1985.
+He has been a Supreme Court-admitted attorney since 1998.